BharathKumarReddy2103/Ansible/Day-02/Ansible Passwordless Authentication, Inventory, and Ad-hoc Commands.md

 •	host-pattern: The target hosts (e.g., all, app_servers, db_servers)

-•	<inventory-file>: The path to the inventory file
+•	inventory-file: The path to the inventory file

-•	<module-name>: The Ansible module to execute (e.g., ping, shell, command)
+•	module-name: The Ansible module to execute (e.g., ping, shell, command)

-•	<module-arguments>: Arguments for the module
+•	module-arguments: Arguments for the module

 ---